johanaarstein/am-lottieplayer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The most complete Lottie Player yet.
-Lightweight, easy to use, accepts LottieJSON and dotLottie, and works with Gutenberg, Divi Builder and Elementor.
+Lightweight, easy to use, accepts LottieJSON and dotLottie, and works with Gutenberg, Divi Builder, Elementor and Flatsome UX Builder.

 == Description ==